 2. How Data Engineering Is Related To Data Science?

 The famous phrase “Garbage In, Garbage Out” explains the relationship between Data Engineering and Data Science.
 It emphasizes the importance of quality input to the model for Data Analytics to get valid and reliable results.

 Data Engineering and Data Science feed and complement each other.
 The Data Engineering team organizes and delivers data to systems and consumers (like Analysts, Business Analysts, Data Analysts, Data Scientists, System Architects, Business Leaders) in a reliable, consistent, quick, and secure manner.
 On the other side, Data Science teams use this data for performing data exploration and diagnostics to find answers to specific business questions, building predictive models to solve complex business problems, and other data analysis to provide insights for business executives to understand the status and define strategy.

-Data Engineering makes Data Science teams more productive; else these teams would end up spending the majority of time preparing data for analysis rather than solving complex business problems and developing Data Science solutions.
+Data Engineering makes Data Science teams more productive; else, these teams would spend the majority of time preparing data for analysis rather than solving complex business problems and developing Data Science solutions.

 Data Engineering requires a strong understanding of engineering, technologies, tools, and best practices for faster execution of large data sets with reliability and consistency.